MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-cloud-stream-binder-java-app-with-service-bus.md

 Azure provides an asynchronous messaging platform called [Azure Service Bus](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-messaging-overview) ("Service Bus") that is based on the [Advanced Message Queueing Protocol 1.0](http://www.amqp.org/) ("AMQP 1.0") standard.
 Service Bus can be used across the range of supported Azure platforms.

-This article demonstrates how to use the Spring Cloud Stream Binder to send messages to and receive messages from Azure Service Bus `queues` and `topics`.
+This article demonstrates how to use the Spring Cloud Stream Binder to send messages to and receive messages from Service Bus `queues` and `topics`.

 ## Prerequisites